We recognise that emulation is new for many people. We’ve prepared a FAQ to help explain what we’re doing in this project.

 Q: What else is involved in preserving an interactive digital artwork?

-We also put effort into getting the digital artefact ready for emulating.
+A: We also put effort into getting the digital artefact ready for emulating.
 This involves e.g. locating a copy of the artwork, making sure we know what computer environment artworks were created in, and that we have the right equipment to handle getting data off disks perfectly, to preserve it.

 We make ‘disk images’ of optical media or floppy disks.
 A disk image is a bit-perfect copy of a disk.
 The disk image contents are identical to the contents of the original disk, except that this is now a file on a computer (in the CD-ROM example, typically an .ISO), rather than on an external storage medium.
 Log files are produced to verify that the disk image is the same as the CD-ROM itself.